Home » Blog » Best Pumpkin Patches in Colorado Springs

 Pumpkin Patches in Colorado Springs

-Share this:
+Share

-3 Colorado Springs Pumpkin Patches (and One to Grow On)
+4 Colorado Springs Pumpkin Patches (and One to Grow On)

 The pumpkin spice is popping, the fall leaves are flying, and everyone is wearing sweaters way too early because they just. can’t. wait. for all the fabulousness that is fall.
 Sure, other seasons have their moments, but what season can really hope to compete with spiced apple cider, hearty stews filled with the harvests of summer, cozy throw blankets and hills filled with trees that would make Midas drool with envy?

 Colorado does fall right, from our golden aspens to our bursting farmers markets and everything in between.
 That includes helping you celebrate the season.
-We may be mountainous but we’re also the fruited plains and right now those plains are bearing they ultimate symbol of fall — pumpkins.
+We may be mountainous but we’re also the fruited plains and right now those plains are bearing the ultimate symbol of fall — pumpkins.
 The pumpkin has become synonymous with the season: lattes, muffins, pies, decor, carving … heck, we even make the kids carry hollow plastic pumpkins to trick-or-treat on Halloween.
 The magical squash is special, and we want to help you find as many as possible for all your pumpkin needs (and there are many; see above).
 We have a list of the best pumpkin patches in Colorado Springs and we’re quite sure you’ll want to visit them all.
 Gather your wagons, your adorable matching autumn outfits and your falliday spirit.
 We’re going pumpkin patching.

 Miners Pumpkin Patch: Western Mining Museum

 Every Saturday in October, the Western Museum of Mining and Industry hosts one of the coolest pumpkin patches in the Pikes Peak region.
 The Miners Pumpkin Patch is a longtime family favorite in Colorado Springs, and it just seems to get better every year.
-This year, visitors can enjoy a lot for their $10 admission ($12 at the door).
+This year, visitors can enjoy a lot for their $11 admission ($13 at the door).
 There’s a tractor-pulled hayride around the museum grounds, gold panning, animal encounters and plenty of yard games that are perfect for families.
 There’s music, a farmers’ market, food trucks and face painters, too.

 The museum also holds different demonstrations that are super cool.
 The first is the vintage cider press.
 You can learn how the tasty beverage was made long ago and try a sample.
 You can also check out demos of the pumpkin catapult.
 As much as we all love pumpkins, we also seem to love destroying them.
 It’s almost profoundly human.
 Machinery demonstrations are held throughout the day, so if you have a kid who can’t get enough of construction equipment, you won’t want to miss out.